 “Now there may be a positive side financially,” she says, “instead of the constant drain of owning the property.”

 Kindred Spirits Cabin, the most popular Hipcamp destination in Oregon.
 Ann Nguyen

 Hipcamp’s ambitions reach beyond crowd control.
 The platform hopes to unlock the outdoors for underrepresented groups, to “democratize” camping.

 Ravasio says, however, that she doesn’t yet have data on the percentage of Hipcampers who are people of color or low-income people.
-Carry-McDonald says most of her guests are white, though she noted there’s not much diversity in Eastern Oregon to begin with.
+Carry-McDonald says most of her guests are white, though she noted there’s not much diversity in Central Oregon to begin with.

 Most Hipcamp users (55%) are women.
 Carry McDonald has hosted “quite a few” women travelling alone, including one 19-year-old girl.
 “For them it might feel safer, or at least more private and comfortable” than a public campground, the property owner says.